Moving to Ellicott City: 13 Things To Know (2023 Guide)

-Steeped in history, Ellicott City, Maryland, is an unincorporated town nestled inside the Baltimore area.
+Steeped in history, Ellicott City, Maryland, is an unincorporated town nestled inside metropolitan area of the city of Baltimore.
 Ellicott City is the site of the oldest operating train station in the U.S., and the downtown Ellicott City Historic District rests between the Tiber and Patapsco rivers.
 Its location provides opportunities for sightseeing, fishing, and other water sports.
 The 2015 population estimate places the number at almost 71,000 people, a growth of around 1,000 people a year since 2010.

 Despite the community's relatively small size, residents can enjoy some big-city flavor.
 The Baltimore metro area has more than 2.7 million residents and one of the highest median household incomes in the country.
-That combination provides some great opportunities for workers and entrepreneurs, as well as some wonderful entertainment options — all this in addition to the natural beauty of the scene.
+That combination provides some great economic opportunities, as well as some wonderful entertainment options — all this in addition to the natural beauty of the scene.

-But do these potential virtues make the city a good place to live?
+But do these potential virtues make Ellicott City a great place to live?
 The best way to determine the suitability of a new home is advance research.
 There are many things to consider, including the cost of living, job market, entertainment scene, and educational infrastructures.
 Here are a few things to contemplate before moving to Ellicott City.

 Table of Contents

 - 7 Reasons to Live in Ellicott City

 - Ellicott City's Climate